openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following request parameters are defined:

 * `issuer`: REQUIRED.
 The issuer URL of the credential issuer, the wallet is requested to obtain one or more credentials from.
-* `credential_type`: CONDITIONAL.
+* `credential_type`: REQUIRED.
 A JSON string denoting the type of the credential the wallet shall request.
 MUST be present if `manifest_id` is not present.
-* `manifest_id`: CONDITIONAL.
-A JSON String  refering to a credential manifests published by the credential issuer.
-MUST be present if `credential_type` is not present.
 * `op_state`: OPTIONAL.
 String value created by the Credential Issuer and opaque to the wallet that is used to bind the sub-sequent authentication request with the Credential Issuer to a context set up during previous steps.
 If the client receives a value for this parameter, it MUST include it in the subsequent Authentication Request to the Credential Issuer as the `op_state` parameter value.

 The following is a non-normative example: